DublinSwords/Broadmeadow-Community-Garden-/README.md

 * click save and page was deployed after auto refresh.
 My site is published at [ https://dublinswords.github.io/Broadmeadow-Community-Garden-/]

+To run localy:

+* Log in to GitHub and click on repository to download [https://github.com/DublinSwords/Broadmeadow-Community-Garden-]
+* select Code and click Download
+* after download you can extract the file and use it in your local environment

+Alternatively you can Clone [https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository] or Fork [https://docs.github.com/en/get-started/quickstart/fork-a-repo] this repository [https://github.com/DublinSwords/Broadmeadow-Community-Garden-] into your github account.

 # Credits

 * To complete this project I used Code Institute student template: [https://github.com/Code-Institute-Org/gitpod-full-template]